You broke the bonds

 As I look at Rwanda, Angola, Mozambique, Sarajevo or Belfast city I do not see what I’m looking for.
 As I look at a Church filled with gossip, malicious lies in the name of truth, guilt building Pharisees, bigoted hypocrites I do not see what I am looking for.
 As I look into my life and see the egotistical, selfish sinful, husband son or friend I do not see what I am looking for… And so we look at Philippians chapter 3 and find St. Paul was a U2 fan or maybe Bono has read Paul!
 Paul finds contentment in the justification that comes in Christ’s righteousness, not his own legalistic finding of what he was looking for but then he goes on to to make it so clear that he hasn’t found the holiness he wants to find and that forgetting what is behind he strives on towards the prize.
 He makes it clear twice that what he is looking for is not what he has but that the gospel gives the springboard to head towards it.
 So my conclusion is that U2’s “I Still Haven’t Found What I Am Looking For” is probably the best hymn written in this century, it has the theology of the cross but is centred in the reality of a fallen humanity and is about striving towards a better man and a better world.
 Bringing the kingdom.
 As Bono himself said in a Hot Press interview a few years ago “I love that bit in the Lord’s Prayer about being on earth as it is in heaven.
 Now we could all do with a whole dose of that.”
 (Prophets or Christian Boys Who Lost Their Way?)

 And thus this is what my website as well as my life is about.
 Inspired by the loosened chains that Christ has brought about through His death on the Cross, I cannot be but eternally grateful.
 Yet I also recognize that there is much to be done in this world.
 God’s Kingdom has come in the first coming of Christ, yet only in the second will its fullness be realized.
-Meanwhile, poverty, suffering, sickness and pain still persists in this fallen world; righteousness, peace and joy has not yet been found in all places.
+Meanwhile, poverty, suffering, sickness and pain still persist in this fallen world; righteousness, peace and joy has not yet been found in all places.
 Life for the Christian in this world is to seek for that in all places, it is a striving to see the kingdom come here in this world, a search for heaven on earth.
-With a healthy dose of both idealism and realism, we ought to push on to reflect the love of God to all people - the love He has shown us 2,000 years ago, the love we now show to others who need to experience it this day.
+With a healthy dose of both idealism and realism, we ought to push on to reflect the love of God to all people – the love He has shown us 2,000 years ago, the love we now show to others who need to experience it this day.

 Cool name for a blog, cool reasons.
 Keep looking!